App Volumes Architecture

 For best results, follow the recommendations of the relevant storage partner when configuring hosts and clusters.

-For more information, see the vSphere Hardening Guide.
+For more information, see the vSphere Security Configuration Guides.

-Use at least two App Volumes Managers in production and configure each App Volumes Agent to point to a load balancer, or use a DNS server that resolves to each App Volumes Manager in a round-robin fashion.
+Use a minimum of at least two App Volumes Managers in production, and configure each App Volumes Agent to point to a load balancer.
+For high performance and availability, we recommend that a load balancer be located in front of the App Volumes Managers to balance connections between each server.

 For App Volumes 4, the exact number of users each App Volumes Manager can handle will vary, depending on the load and the specifics of each environment.
 See the VMware Knowledge Base article VMware App Volumes Sizing Limits and Recommendations (67354) for tested limits of users per App Volumes Manager server and login rates.